Cultural backlash intensifies against Russia over invasion - NewsBreak

 The film, which was presented in competition at Venice last year, tells the story of a Ukrainian surgeon who is taken prisoner by Russia during the Donbas conflict in eastern Ukraine.
 In 2014, Russia threw its weight behind an insurgency in the mostly Russian-speaking eastern Ukraine region known as Donbas, where Russia-backed rebels seized government buildings and proclaimed the creation of “people’s republics.”

-“Reflection” shows the horrors of war as well as the surgeon’s efforts to rebuild relationships after he was freed.
+“Reflection” shows the horrors of war as well as the surgeon’s efforts to rebuild the surgeon's relationships after he was freed.

-It was directed by Ukrainian director Valentyn Vasyanovych, whose film “Atlantis” in 2019 was also set in eastern Ukraine and dealt with similar issues of war and trauma.
-“Atlantis” won the Best Film award in the experimental Orizzonti section of the Venice Film Festival 2019 ad was Ukraine's candidate for the Oscars.
+It was directed by Ukrainian director Valentyn Vasyanovych, whose “Atlantis” film in 2019 was also set in eastern Ukraine and dealt with similar issues of war and trauma.
+“Atlantis” won the Best Film award in the experimental Orizzonti section of the Venice Film Festival 2019 ad was Ukrain’s candidate for the Oscars.

 Earlier this week, the art exhibition of the Venice Biennale, of which the annual film festival is a part, announced the curator and artists of Russia's pavillion had quit their positions to protest the war in Ukraine.